huangwei-pku/huangwei-pku.github.io/research.md

 ### Working in Progress

-**How do Households Respond to Permanent and Transitory Income Shocks?
-Evidence from Pension Reforms in Urban China**, with Mi Luo, Yinghao Pan, and Hong Song.

-**How do Spot Price and Future Price Affect Healthcare Usage?
-Evidence from Quasi-Experiments in China**, with Jin Feng, Hong Song, and Zhen Wang.
+**The Power of Health Insurance: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

+**Too Busy to Be Cured?** with Yi Zhou and Changyu Ren.

 **Local Government Responses to Trade Liberalization: Evidence from China**, with Mi Dai and Guangrong Ma.

-**The Impact of Health Insurance Expansion on Hospitals: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

-**Too Busy to Be Cured?** with Yi Zhou and Changyu Ren.

 ### Book Chapters